z0ccc/extension-detector/README.md

-# Extension Fingerprints
+# Extension Detector

-Check it out here: https://z0ccc.github.io/extension-fingerprints
+Check it out here: https://z0ccc.github.io/extension-detector

 Chrome extensions can be detected by fetching their web accessible resources.
 These are files inside an extension that can be accessed by web pages.
 The detected extensions can be used to track you through browser fingerprinting.